fsquillace/kyrat/README.md

 kyrat
 =====
-Kyrat - An ssh wrapper script that brings your dotfiles always with you on Linux and OSX
+Kyrat - A simple ssh wrapper script that brings your dotfiles always with you on Linux and OSX

 |Project Status|Communication|
 |:-----------:|:-----------:|